- Name of service - Direct Payments and Prepaid Accounts

 - Where Surrey County Council manages your Direct Payment, information about your provider, nature and cost of your services that are being paid for.

-- Where a payroll company is used we may have details of relevant payments made to employees and their retails, such their name, address, as bank account.
+- Where a payroll company is used we may have details of relevant payments made to employees and their retails, such as their name, address, bank account.

 - Information about people that you nominate to support you to manage your Direct Payment, such as their name, address and relationship to you.
 This will also be the case if you have a Lasting Power of Attorney or Deputy who represents you.

 - We may access information about your Support Plan and Financial Assessment as part of the Direct Payment processes where it is necessary and you give us permission to do so through the signed terms and conditions of the agreement.